microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserManager.md

 This example demonstrates how to retrieve the manager of a specific user.

-- `-ObjectId` Parameter specifies ObjectID or User Principal Name of User.
+- `-UserId` Parameter specifies UserId or User Principal Name of User.

 ## Parameters

-### -ObjectId
+### -UserId

-The unique identifier of a user in Microsoft Entra ID (User Principal Name or ObjectId).
+The unique identifier of a user in Microsoft Entra ID (User Principal Name or UserId).

 ```yaml
 Type: System.String